YOUR VOICE, YOUR VOTE: Access to Educational Opportunity

 A growing body of research shows Black students are 160 percent more likely to receive in-school suspension and 84 percent more likely to receive out-of-school suspension than white students.
 How would you address these problems?

-School funding is largely calculated on the basis of Average Daily Membership.
-If families keep their children out of school due to the pandemic, districts could lose funding even as the cost of education has increased during the public health crisis.
+School funding is largely calculated on the basis of enrollment.
+If families keep their children out of school due to the pandemic, districts could lose funding next year even as the cost of education has increased during the public health crisis.
 How would you avoid this cut to education funding?